About this Page

 Spiders of Concern in Utah

 Since the late 70's the Utah Plant Pest Diagnostic Lab has kept track of all submitted samples.
 To date, we have had over 13,500 samples submitted, 10,077 of which are insects, spiders, mites, etc. There have been about 2,188 spiders submitted since 1978.
 Of those samples, 1,211 have been funnel web spiders (Agelenidae), and 639 have been hobos!
-To make it more impressive, the first ever hobo sample wasn't submitted until 1990.
+The first hobo sample was submitted in 1990.
 If you have questions regarding the other arachnids frequently encountered in Utah, please visit our Top 20 Arachnids page.

-By far, hobos are the number 1 arthropod submitted to the lab, and this is because of their frequency in peoples' homes, their size and speed, and the fact that people (unprecedentedly) fear hobos.
-Because of the volume of samples, phone calls, and emails I receive about this spider, I developed this page to answer any questions you might have.
-Some of the information on this page is technical and may seem too complex or difficult; however, knowledge of this information is what is necessary to properly identify a hobo spider (and to understand its biology and toxicology).
+By far, hobos are the number 1 spider submitted to the lab, and this is because of their frequency in peoples' homes, their size and speed, and the fact that people fear hobos.
+Because of the volume of samples, phone calls, and emails we receive about this spider, This page was developed to answer any questions you might have about hobo spiders and their control.
+Some of the information on this page is technical and may seem too complex or difficult; however, knowledge of this information is what is necessary to properly identify a hobo spider.
 Without a microscope and some level of expertise you cannot distinguish a hobo spider from other similar-looking spiders.
 If you catch a spider and would like to have it identified visit this page for instructions on submitting a sample.

 There is some disagreement among researchers as to the length of the hobo spider life cycle.
 Only one year may be required to complete a generation among the warmer coastal regions; however, inland populations, such as those living in Utah, are believed to require two or three years to complete a generation.